markhowellsmead/mhm-imagehandling/README.md

 # Image handling for WordPress
+WordPress plugin.
 Redirect all JPG requests to a PHP script so that watermarking can take place on-the-fly.
 No images will be cached on the server.

 ## Usage
 Install the plugin and use the options (Settings » Image handling) to control the addition of a watermark to all JPG images.